Zhang Ruonan

 Zhang Ruonan (章若楠, born 14 November 1996) is a Chinese actress and model.
-She is known for her roles in the films Cry Me a Sad River (2018), My Love (2021), and Love Life Light (2023); for series A Date with the Future (2023), Love is Panacea (2023), My Boss (2024), and The First Frost (2025).
-She is nominated for 'Best Actress' at the notable Asian Television Awards for her role in The First Frost.
+She is known for her roles in the films Cry Me a Sad River (2018), My Love (2021), and Love Life Light (2023); for the series A Date with the Future (2023), Love is Panacea (2023), My Boss (2024), The First Frost (2025), and Live Up to Your Youth (2026).
+She received nomination for Best Actress at the notable Asian Television Awards for her role in The First Frost.

+Zhang ranks among the highest-grossing Chinese film actresses and is top 1 among actresses born after 1995; her movies My Love and Love Life Light, both collectively surpassed ¥1 billion at the box office.

-In 2025, she won awards at 'Dragon TV Drama Quality Festival' and 'Bazaar Gala' in Shanghai.
-She is regularly ranked in the 'Top 10 C-Drama Artists in Global Markets'.
+In 2025, she was awarded at the Dragon TV Drama Quality Festival and iQIYI Night.
+She is regularly ranked in the "Top 10 C-Drama Artists in Global Market".

 Early life

-Ruonan was born in Wenzhou, Zhejiang.
-She completed her primary education in Shijiazhuang, where her parents were employed.
-She has three younger siblings: two sisters and a brother.
+Zhang was born in Wenzhou, Zhejiang.
+She completed her primary education in Shijiazhuang, the capital city of Hebei province, where her parents ran a business.

-In 2015, Ruonan studied at the Hangzhou Dianzi University.
+In 2015, Zhang studied graphic design at the Hangzhou Dianzi University.
 She worked as a model during college years and shared her portfolio on Weibo.
-She participated in a campus beauty contest and was selected among the 'Top 30 Finalists', which led to modeling opportunities.
+She participated in a campus beauty contest and was selected among the "Top 30 Finalists", which led to modeling opportunities.
+She filmed a short movie advertisement for a Chinese airline during this time.

 Career

+2018–2019: Beginning

-In 2017, Ruonan was invited via a private message from the official Weibo account of the film Cry Me a Sad River to play a role in the project; she portrayed "Gu Senxiang", who meets a tragic end after being bullied.
-On 21 September 2018, directed by Guo Jingming the film's nationwide release, marked her solo lead debut.
+In 2017, Zhang was invited via a private message from the official Weibo account of the film Cry Me a Sad River to play a role in the project.
+The film is a realistic youth film focusing on the theme of school bullying, in which she portrayed "Gu Senxiang", who meets a tragic end after being bullied.
+The film won an award at the 4th German-Chinese Film Festival and received significant media attention.
+On 21 September 2018, the film, directed by Guo Jingming, was nationwide released, marking her lead debut.